Shiva temple, Kera

 The Shiva temple, Kera, also known as Lakheshwara temple of Kerakot, is located in Kera village near Bhuj of Kutch district in Gujarat, India.
 The temple was built during the reign of the Chaulukya dynasty (Solankis) in the later part of the 10th Century (9th to 11th century) and is dedicated to Shiva.
-The temple has been subjected to severe earthquake damages during the earthquake of 1819 and the Bhuj earthquake of 2001.
+The temple has been subjected to severe earthquake damage during the earthquake of 1819 and the Bhuj earthquake of 2001.
 But the temple's spire, inner sanctum and the sculptures are still in an attractive condition.